New European Commentary

 Jdg 19:15 They stopped there to spend the night in Gibeah.
 They went in and sat down in the street, because no-one took them into his house for the night-

-Again (see on :12), the Lord may have this incident in mind when He says that He will condemn those at the judgement who in this life did not take in strangers (Mt.
+Again (see on :12), the Lord may have this incident in mind when He says that He will condemn those at the judgment who in this life did not take in strangers (Mt.
 25:43).
 We are intended to reflect that he would have been better treated had he arrived in Jebus that night than he was amongst the Israelites in Gibeah.
 The fact nobody showed hospitality was a reflection of the unspirituality of Gibeah.
 "The street" is better 'the square'.

 Jdg 19:16 In the evening there came an old man from his work in the field.
 He was from the hill country of Ephraim and he lived in Gibeah, but the men of the place were Benjamites-